ciena-blueplanet/ciena-devops/README.md

 The environment variable that needs to be added to the respective package's configuration in TravisCI is `SLACK_INCOMING_WEBHOOK_URL` and needs to be set to the url of the incoming webhook integration for the `#ui-platform` channel.
-To do this visit `https://travis-ci.org/<your-org>/<your-repo>/settings`. **NOTE:** When adding the `SLACK_INCOMING_WEBHOOK_URL` variable, make sure to turn the "_Display value in build log_" to "_ON_" or it will be considered a secure variable and not available to PR builds from forks.
+To do this visit `https://travis-ci.org/<your-org>/<your-repo>/settings`. **NOTE:** When adding the `SLACK_INCOMING_WEBHOOK_URL` variable, make sure to keep the "_Display value in build log_" set to "_OFF_" otherwise the url will be written to the build logs for the public to see.

 The additions to the _.travis.yml_ file are to add the `ciena-devops` package to the `npm install` in the `before_install` configuration, such as: